Tensor Polarizability of the Nucleus and Angular Mixing in Muonic Deuterium: Polarizability and Mixing in Muonic Deuterium

 while for $F = 3/2$, the matrix is $3 \times 3$ and reads as follows (in the basis spanned by the states $3S_{1/2}^{F=3/2}$, $3D_{3/2}^{F=3/2}$ and $3D_{5/2}^{F=3/2}$)

 Finally, for $F = 5/2$, one obtains

 The angular factor for the $3D_{5/2}^{F=7/2}$ state is $-\frac{2}{21}$.
 In view of the trivial algebraic identity,

 we confirm that the hyperfine-averaged energy shift for the $(3S;3D)$-state manifold vanishes.
 Off-diagonal $I^n_{L' L}$ factors with $L' \neq L$ do not affect the trace of the $\mathbbm{G}$ matrix and, hence, do not change this conclusion.
+Also, the radial matrix element does not affect this conclusion, since all contributing states have $n=3$ and $L=2$, so the radial matrix element is the same for all states contributing to the trace.
 The energy matrices for the $(3S;3D)$-state manifold are as follows.
 For $F = 1/2$, one obtains

 For $F = 3/2$, the corresponding $3 \times 3$ matrix is \begin{widetext}

 \end{widetext} For $F=5/2$, the result reads as follows (in the basis of states $\{ 3D_{3/2}^{F=5/2}, 3D_{5/2}^{F=5/2} \}$)

 The energy correction for the $3D_{5/2}^{F=7/2}$ state is